computative/block/README.md

-This is the github-repository for a 'blocking method' for estimation of expected values with errors for very large time series.
-The key property of the method, is that it achieves this in O(n)-time.
-In the repository, there are implementations for:
+This is the GitHub-repository for a so-called 'blocking method', which can estimate expected values with error estimates for ultra-large time series.
+The key property of the method is that estimation is achieved in O(n)-time.
+The mathematical description of the method is contained in an article with DOI: 10.1103/PhysRevE.98.043304

+In this repository, there are implementations for:
 - Python
 - R
 - C++
 - Armadillo

 After pulling a copy of the repository to your computer, you can inspect the code for the language of interest to you in directories of the same name.
-Benchmarks for the language of your choice are in the benchmark-directory.
-You can contact me with questions at marius.jonsson@fys.uio.no, and if you will cite the paper DOI: 10.1103/PhysRevE.98.043304 then you are providing a helping hand.
+Benchmarks for the language of your choice are in the benchmark directory.
+You can contact me with questions at marius.jonsson@fys.uio.no.
+If you like this, please cite the paper:

+Jonsson, M. (2018).
+Standard error estimation by an automated blocking method.
+Physical Review E, 98(4), 043304.